terrellt/ndlib.github.io/_posts/2013-06-06-starting-a-new-rails-project-with-tests.md

 Think of isolated tests as testing a single cell.
 This is where you make sure the cell is operating in a well-structured manner.
-*Isolated tests ensure that you are doing it the right way.*
+*Isolated tests help me write code the right way.*

 Think of integrated tests as tests that coordinate the interaction of multiple cells.
 This is where you make sure your organism is operating as expected.
-*Integrated tests ensure that what you are doing is right.*
+*Integrated tests help me write code that is doing the right thing.*

 I would highly recommend "The Clean Coder: A Code of Conduct for Professional Programmers" by Robert C. Martin.
 In chapter 8 he explains the various tests, as well as the ratio of each type of test.